Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: Introduction

 For a complicated estimator, it is critical to conduct observability analysis~\cite{huang2010observability,hesch2013towards,li2013high,pentzer2014model,li2014onlineabc,zuo2019visual} to study the identifiability of estimated states.
 Pentzer et al.~\cite{pentzer2014model} investigated the conditions that ICR parameters will be updated in a GPS-aided localization system, by demonstrating that the ICR parameters can be only updated when the robot is turning.
 However, this is just a glimpse of the observability property.
 The nature of the GPS measurements and the applicability of that algorithm are fundamentally different from our visual-based systems.
-Our previous work \cite{zuo2019visual} performed observability analysis of localizing steering skid robot by using a monocular camera, wheel encoders, and an IMU, and showed that the skid-steering parameters are generally observable.
+This paper is \textit{evolved} from our previous conference paper~\cite{zuo2019visual}, which performed observability analysis of localizing steering skid robot by using a monocular camera, wheel encoders, and an IMU, and showed that the skid-steering parameters are generally observable.
 In this work, we extensively extend~\cite{zuo2019visual} and fully explore the observability properties of the visual-based kinematics and pose estimation system, by explicitly identifying the identifiable and non-identifiable parameters with and without using the IMU.
-To be specific, we provide in-depth analysis for the following common sensor configurations in commercial robots: i) using a monocular camera and wheel encoders for estimation, ii) incorporating an extra IMU into the sensor system, and iii) performing online sensor extrinsic calibration.
-The detailed estimator observability analysis is another key contribution of this work, which allows to correctly estimate the kinematics and poses of skid-steering robots.
+Besides, we further investigate the suitability of kinematics estimation with joint online sensor extrinsic calibration, which is commonly required in state estimation systems with sensor fusion.
+The results are with significant differences from the properties of other visual localization systems~\cite{li2014onlineabc, qin2018online,schneider2019observability}.
+This emphasizes the importance of the observability analysis in this paper.

-In summary, we focus on pose and kinematics estimation of steering-skid robots to enable their lifelong mission in complicated environment, by using measurements from a monocular camera, wheel encoders, and optionally an IMU.
-The main contributions are as follows: \begin{itemize} \item An efficient visual-based estimator dedicated to skid-steering robots, which jointly estimates the ICR-based kinematic parameters of the robotic platform and 6-DoF poses in a tight-coupled manner.
+In summary, we focus on pose and kinematics estimation of steering-skid robots to enable their long-term mission in complicated environment, by using measurements from a monocular camera, wheel encoders, and optionally an IMU.
+The main contributions are as follows: \begin{itemize} \item A visual-based estimator dedicated to skid-steering robots, which jointly estimates the ICR-based kinematic parameters of the robotic platform and 6-DoF poses in a tight-coupled manner.
 The formulation, error state propagation, and initialization of the kinematic parameters are presented in detail.